 Well, not just one, but two Zoltars can also be found on Fremont Street.
 One is in front of the Pioneer gift shop near the Golden Gate casino, another is at the Fabulous Las Vegas gift shop near the Fremont casino.

 For a small fee, Zoltar will spit out a fortune, nearly always predicting good things ahead.

 Along similar lines, you might also want to get a keepsake penny from another Fremont fixture, Pappy.
-This prospector sits in front of the Western Village gift shop not far from the SlotZilla zipline take-off tower and Fear the Walking Dead Survival attraction.
+This prospector sits in front of the Western Village gift shop not far from the SlotZilla zipline take-off tower.

 5. Have Your Fortune Told

 If all else fails, it’s time to seek the wisdom a fortune teller.

 The palm reader’s wagon on Fremont Street is as much a part of the atmosphere as neon and free concerts.

 While we can’t attest to the accuracy of the fortunes being told inside the fortune teller wagon, every possible bit of luck counts when you’re sidling up to a slot machine or roulette table.

 We wish you the best as you test your luck at one of the casinos in downtown Las Vegas.